VirmarSosa/virmarsosa/README.md

 :woman_student: I am a Bachelor in Business Administration with a Master in Finance 🌱 I’m currently learning Data Science
+🤔 i’m looking for help with coding skills

 <!--
 **VirmarSosa/virmarsosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.